Government Work Plan 2021-2025

-The States has just decided the Island’s priorities for the next four years.
+In 2021 the States decided the Island’s priorities for the subsequent four years.

 Prioritisation exercises are common in the States – in the past you may have heard of the P&R Plan or the States Strategic Plan.
-But this version, called the Government Work Plan, is particularly significant and worthy of everyone’s attention because it comes directly after the upheaval and financial impact of both Covid-19 and Brexit and involves borrowing a further £200m.
+But this version, called the Government Work Plan, is particularly significant and worthy of everyone’s attention because it comes directly after the upheaval and financial impact of both Covid-19 and Brexit.

 What’s included in the Government Work Plan (and what’s left out) will have a material impact on all of our lives.
 Compromises and difficult decisions have been made to agree a Plan that is achievable and affordable, yet ambitious enough to kickstart Guernsey’s recovery.

-We created this resource page to help you follow the Government Work Plan as it developed, and have updated it regularly with links to relevant documents, videos and media articles.
+We created this resource page to help you follow the Government Work Plan as it develops, and update it regularly with links to relevant documents, videos and media articles.
 Because we’re Women in Public Life, we’ve paid particular attention to the involvement of female Deputies to give you an idea of what you could expect if you were elected to serve your Island.

-Policy and Resources has led the development of the Plan, with the input of all of the committees of the States.
-But no matter how collaborative the process, there were still aspects that Deputies want to change or add.
+Policy and Resources led the original development of the Plan, with the input of all of the committees of the States.
+But no matter how collaborative the process, when the Plan was debated in July 2021 there were still aspects that Deputies wanted to change or add to.
 They did this by lodging amendments – these were debated first.

 Two of the ten amendments were led by Deputy Sasha Kazantseva-Miller.
 Amendment 3, seconded by Deputy Yvonne Burford, related to the way in which the GWP workstreams will be managed.
 P&R wants to create a standardised governance structure for each workstream.
 Sasha and Yvonne believe that committees already have well-established ways of managing significant workstreams so P&R’s new structure isn’t necessary.
 LOST 13-23.